JohnnyPol/Foundation_of_Computer_Science-ECE_NTUA/README.md

 ## Overview
 This repository contains solved exercises and reports for the *Foundation of Computer Science* course in the 3rd semester of the ECE-NTUA program. <br>

-This repository aims to serve as a helpful resource for students working on Operating Systems coursework. <br>
+This repository aims to serve as a helpful resource for students working on the Foundation of Computer Science coursework. <br>

 Feel free to contribute or raise any issues!🎯